DevonDevilliers/QIQSS-Code/docs/source/Alazartech.rst

 Before actually performing the acquisition, some operations have to be realized.
 The card should first be configured, which means that the :class:`sample_rate`, the :class:`clock_type` used for the sampling, the size of the screen :class:`input_range`, the delay to trigger :class:`trigger_delay` should be provided to the card, alongside information about the ports ``AUX I/O`` (:class:`aux_io_modes` and :class:`aux_io_param`), channel ``A`` (channel 1) and ``B`` (channel 2), that are the channel used to trigger :class:`trigger_channel_1`/:class:`trigger_channel_2` , the level at which to trigger :class:`trigger_level_1`/:class:`trigger_level_2`, the slope for which to trigger (for an ascending or descending signal) :class:`trigger_slope_1` and :class:`trigger_slope_2`, and the limit of the bandwith :class:`bw_limited_A`/:class:`bw_limited_B`.
 This configuration is performed in :py:func:`instruments.ATSBoard.ConfigureBoard`.
 When calling this function, the board is configured if the parameters have never been provided to the card or if one parameter was modified since the previous configuration (the inner attribute of the card ``_boardconfigured`` stores this data).
 This function is called at the begining of all the acquisition functions.

 Once configured, the card performs an acquisition by filling DMA Buffers in its inner memory.
 The number of these DMA Buffers can be changed with the device :class:`buffer_count`.
 In the Alazartech guide, it is adviced to have more than 2 DMA Buffers, and that having more than 10 DMA Buffers seem unnecessary.
 These DMA Buffers are defined by the number of bytes they contain.
 This number of bytes per DMA Buffer is derived from the number of samples per record :class:`samples_per_record`, the maximum number of bytes per buffer :class:`max_bytes_per_buffer`, the number of :class:`active_channels` and the number of bytes per sample (defined in the attribute ``board_info`` with the key "BytesPerSample").

+In :class:`readval_all`, the number of trigger operations to perform (defined in :class:`nbwindows`) is redefined such that there is :math:`\lfloor\sqrt{nbwindows}\rfloor` records in each of the :math:`\lfloor\sqrt{nbwindows}\rfloor` buffers if the value of :class:`nbwindows` is a square (:math:`\lfloor\sqrt{nbwindows}\rfloor+1` buffers otherwise).
+Another condition for this device to work is that the value of :class:`samples_per_record` should be a multiple of 128.

 During an acquisition, the DMA Buffers are filled one after another and emptied in the same order in a dictionary ``data`` having keys the time ``t``, and the channels ``A`` and ``B``.
 This way, it is possible to use more buffers than the number of DMA Buffers.
 The acquisition is performed by the function :py:func:`waitAsyncBufferComplete`, that takes as parameter the address of the DMA Buffer to fill and a time after which to stop the acquisition, defined in the device :class:`timeout`.